astropy/astropy-APEs/APE23.rst

 * packaging (in 2021): used for comparison of versions, to replace the deprecated build-in module ``distutils``.

+* astropy-iers-data (in 2023): this package includes recent versions of the Earth rotation and leap second files used by ``astropy.utils.iers`` to make sure these files do not have to be downloaded at runtime.

 Adding these dependencies has had no reported impact on users, thanks to these dependencies being lightweight and portable, which makes their automatic installation by tools such as pip and conda almost unnoticeable to users.

-In parallel to this evolution in required dependencies, many 'optional' dependencies have been added to the core package (19 at the time of writing).
+In parallel to this evolution in required dependencies, many 'optional' dependencies have been added to the core package (21 at the time of writing).
 This has created a more problematic situation where dependencies that are needed for some parts of the astropy core package are not installed by default and therefore with a clean and default installation of astropy,